kyle-n/kyle-n.github.io/_posts/2020-08-29-compose-substack-privary-policy.md

 Your email will never be shared with an outside party or spammed.

 **Substack Author ID**: Compose locally stores your author ID number in order to create new posts.

+**Clipboard contents**: On opening the login page, Compose will check your clipboard for one of the links Substack emails you to use to log in.
+This is important because Substack allows users to not set a password on their account and to only log in via email.
+The clipboard is not read anywhere else in the application (as you can verify on iOS and iPadOS 14).

 ## My app's promise